djeada/Databases-Notes/notes/06_distributed_databases/03_sharding.md

 Sharding is a method of horizontally partitioning data in a database, so that each shard contains a unique subset of the data.
 This approach allows a database to scale by distributing data across multiple servers or clusters, effectively handling large datasets and high traffic loads.

+After reading the material, you should be able to answer the following questions:

+1. What is sharding and how does it enhance database scalability?
+2. What are the different sharding strategies and what are their respective advantages and disadvantages?
+3. What factors should be considered when selecting a sharding key?
+4. What are the common challenges associated with implementing sharding and what best practices can mitigate them?
+5. How are cross-shard queries managed and what implications do they have on system performance and complexity?

+### How Sharding Works

 Imagine you have a vast library of books that no longer fits on a single bookshelf.
 To manage this, you distribute the books across multiple bookshelves based on genres or authors.
 Similarly, sharding splits your database into smaller, more manageable pieces.

-### How Sharding Works

 At its core, sharding involves breaking up a large database table into smaller chunks called shards.
 Each shard operates as an independent database, containing its portion of the data.